EbiEga/ega-metadata-schema/docs/json_browser/markdowns/README.md

 *   [EGA Relationships object](./ega-2-definitions-ega-relationships-object.md "Object containing the base metadata attributes of a relationship object in the EGA") – `https://github.com/EbiEga/ega-metadata-schema/tree/main/schemas/EGA.common-definitions.json#/definitions/relationship_object`

+*   [Experimental condition \[XCO:0000000\]](./ega-2-definitions-experimental-condition-xco0000000.md "A state of being, an external or environmental factor or a treatment observed or administered prior to or concurrent with an investigative procedure such as an assessment of a morphological or physiological state or property in a single individual or sample or in a group of individuals or samples, especially a state, factor or treatment which has the potential to influence the outcome of such an assessment") – `https://github.com/EbiEga/ega-metadata-schema/tree/main/schemas/EGA.common-definitions.json#/definitions/experimental_condition_descriptor`

 *   [Experimental design of the ArrayExperiment \[EFO:0001426\]](./ega-1-properties-experimental-design-of-the-arrayexperiment-efo0001426.md "Experimental factor describing the method of investigating particular types of research questions or solving particular types of problems") – `https://github.com/EbiEga/ega-metadata-schema/tree/main/schemas/EGA.ArrayExperiment.json#/properties/experimental_design`

 *   [Filetype \[NCIT:C172272\]](./ega-2-definitions-ega-file-object-properties-filetype-ncitc172272.md "The nature of the content stored in an electronic file") – `https://github.com/EbiEga/ega-metadata-schema/tree/main/schemas/EGA.common-definitions.json#/definitions/file_object/properties/filetype`